SilkRose/Pony/stories/a-letter-of-little-to-no-significance/a-letter-of-little-to-no-significance.md

 "I love a good romance story, and comedy too!
 I don't exactly know what code is, but it sounds cool Silkie."

 > When it comes to art, I mostly do pixel art for story covers, but I've also made over a thousands textures for a block based video game.
-I love to vibrant and visually stunning art.
+I love to create vibrant and visually stunning art.
 Believe it or not, my favorite color is pink!

 "I'd love to see some of your art!
 My favorite color is also pink!"